hype/HYPE_Processing/README.md

 Documentation
 -------------
-This project's documentation is generated with [Doxygen][5] is located in `doc/html/index.html`.
+This project's documentation is generated with [Doxygen][5] and is located in `doc/html/index.html`.
 Be noted that since this library is under heavy development, especially in the staging branch, the documentation may not be 100% complete.